-The New Jersey Women Lawyers Association (NJWLA) is an independent association whose mission is to advance and retain women in the legal profession through education and activism, to promote qualified women to the highest levels of law firm, government, academic, community, and corporate positions, and to endorse qualified female attorneys for appointments to the state and federal judiciary.
-NJWLA is proud to relaunch its Mentorship Program.
+The New Jersey Women Lawyers Association (NJWLA) is an independent association whose mission is to advance and retain women in the legal profession through education and activism, to promote qualified women to the highest levels of law firm, government, academic, community and corporate positions and to endorse qualified female attorneys for appointments to the state and federal judiciary.
+NJWLA is proud to expand its initiatives to include the NJWLA Mentoring Program.

-MENTORSHIP PROGRAM
+MENTORING PROGRAM